Foreclosure Defense Lawyer Connecticut

 There are a few things to be aware of when considering which debts may be discharged or forgiven through bankruptcy.
 In Chapter 13, remember that many debtors may be looking to retain some of their assets through a repayment plan.
 The typical secured debts like homes and cars may be forgiven if the debtor is willing to give them up.
 Otherwise, they will be paid off through the restructuring.
 However, note that unsecured debts, like tax payments, child support, etc., can never be forgiven.
 Most debts discharged in Chapter 13 are Nonpriority unsecured debts.
 These make up things like credit card debts, medical bills, utility payments, etc., which may not have to be repaid.

 Why should those facing foreclosure speak with a lawyer before moving forward?

-The possibility of losing a family home can be challenging to come to terms with, and for some, there may be plausible options for preventing the foreclosure process.
-To learn more about whether a Connecticut foreclosure defense lawyer from The Law Offices of Ronald l.
-Chorches is in your best interest, schedule a consultation as quickly as possible.
+The possibility of losing a family home can be challenging to come to terms with.
+For some, there may be plausible options for preventing the foreclosure process.
+A Connecticut foreclosure defense lawyer from The Law Offices of Ronald l.
+Chorches will help.
+Schedule a consultation as quickly as possible.

 Our service area includes Bridgeport, Waterbury, and New Haven.